makitso/custom-css/README.md

 </h3>
 <p>

-There are three ways to use these style changes for <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a>.
+There are two ways to use these style changes for <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a>.

 <ul style="list-style-type: none;" =""="">
 	<li>Option 1 - Install these changes as a webtrees 2 module.</li>